-The WRTWC has formed a discipline working group (DWG) of national leaders in the transportation industry to identify: critical safety occupations, the core competencies needed by transportation safety professionals, gaps in existing safety education and training, and innovative methods to deliver the necessary knowledge, skills, and abilities.
+The WRTWC formed a discipline working group (DWG) of national leaders in the transportation industry to identify: critical safety occupations, the core competencies needed by transportation safety professionals, gaps in existing safety education and training, and innovative methods to deliver the necessary knowledge, skills, and abilities.

 Next Generation Workforce

-The career pathways initiative focuses on bringing together academic and industry leadership to identify how workforce needs can be addressed in a dynamic world for the long term.
-The project recognizes that emerging transportation technologies will have a major impact on the types of skills required by safety professionals in the future.
-The safety career pathways development process takes these expected changes into account, seeking education delivery models that are adaptable to a changing world.
+The career pathways initiative focused on bringing together academic and industry leadership to identify how workforce needs can be addressed in a dynamic world for the long term.
+The project recognized that emerging transportation technologies will have a major impact on the types of skills required by safety professionals in the future.
+The safety career pathways development process took these expected changes into account, seeking education delivery models that are adaptable to a changing world.